worksocial-india/ws01/README.md

-Acme Financial Services – Static Site
+WorkSocial India – Static Site
 ====================================

 A responsive, accessible marketing site for financial services built with plain HTML, CSS, and a little JavaScript.
 No build step required.